The Minox enlightenment

 Minox AG 1 Flash Unit for Minox A/IIIs

-Since 1954, the Minox A/IIIs had a synchronized flash connection.
+Since 1954, Minox A/IIIs had a synchronized flash connection.
 However, a flash unit had to be purchased from a third-party manufacturer.
 A sync cable was required.

 In 1960, Minox GmbH introduced the AG 1 flash unit, a small revolution in the realm of subminiature photography.
 Designed as the perfect companion to the iconic Minox A camera, this compact accessory combined technical sophistication with the precision synonymous with Minox.
 It greatly expanded the capabilities of the Minox A.